Tom4sBeltr4n/docs/content/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% endtip %}

 1. Download a TOTP app.
+The next steps will be back on the GitHub website, and not on the TOTP app
 {% data reusables.user_settings.access_settings %}
 {% data reusables.user_settings.security %}
 {% data reusables.two_fa.enable-two-factor-authentication %}